What is guaranteed retirement income?

 People say there are no guarantees in life, but that isn’t necessarily true.
 Wash your car and it’ll rain the next day.
 Wrestle a child into a snowsuit and he’ll immediately need a bathroom.
-It seems like it never fails.
+It seems like these never fail.

 Then there are good guarantees.
 Like guaranteed income in retirement.
-If you put together a retirement plan with financial instruments that provide a reliable stream of income, you’ll be able to enjoy your non-working years with greater confidence.
+If you put together a retirement strategy with financial instruments that provide a reliable stream of income, you can enjoy your non-working years with greater confidence.